Kalighat painting: Truly indigenous or Western influenced?

-He however missed the common fact that from a mass production perspective, keeping the background simple was an economic choice which the Kalighat painters were making.
-Moreover, such simple backgrounds have existed prior to the colonial rule, and can be spotted in the Bhagavata manuscripts of the seventeenth-century, the eighteenth century Ramacharitmanas scripts, scroll paintings, and in Rajput art.
+But from a mass production perspective, keeping the background simple was an economic choice that kalighat painters made often.
+Simple backgrounds existed prior to colonial rule, and can be spotted in the Bhagavata manuscripts of the seventeenth-century, the eighteenth century Ramacharitmanas scripts, scroll paintings, and Rajput art.
 The shift from paper to cloth, as well as from the scroll-narrative format to a single-page layout was perhaps motivated by the need to increase the pace of production.
 As historian B.N.
-Mukherjee elaborates, the use of watercolours was also not a unique feature - for the artists of the Kalighat pat had always used water to dilute the paints that they manufactured indigenously.
+Mukherjee elaborates, the use of watercolours was also not a unique feature - the artists of the kalighat pat had always used water to dilute the paints they manufactured themselves.
 Sumanta Banerjee, the art historian, challenges Archer's point regarding the use of shading — suggesting that these artists derived the idea of depth, and their knowledge of three dimensional figures, from clay modelling and by painting clay figures of deities.
-Moreover, it is highly improbable that these Kalighat artists had any direct contact with the ruling elites, which further problematises Archer's claims.
+It is highly improbable that these kalighat artists had any direct contact with the ruling elites, which further problematises Archer's claims.
 In fact, these artists were very much the outsiders, and their art documented perhaps for the first time, the initial instances of deteriorating influence of the British rule on Indian life, society and culture.
 Furthermore, the signed pats from which Archer made his observations were personally collected by him from particular artists, the larger number of existing Kalighat pats remain unsigned and anonymous which once again raises questions about Archer's observations.

 However, Archer's notions gained currency among a large number of scholars who classified the paintings as Anglo-Indian, but others, such as A.N.
 Sarkar and C. Mackay believed: "The Kalighat school of painting is perhaps the first school of painting in India that is truly modern as well as popular.
 With their bold simplifications, strong lines, vibrant colours and visual rhythm, these paintings have a surprising affinity to modern art."
 Tapati Guha-Thakurta agrees claiming that the Kalighat school should be celebrated as being authentically Indian.
 The artists were not just modifying the aesthetics that they had inherited from their predecessors, but they were also maintaining in their own way the traditional artform while living in a colonial urban location.